Gene-Weaver/docs-LM2/source/getting_started/installation.rst

 .. attention:: To complete the steps below, you must have installed all of the prerequisites on your machine.
 If you haven't, please go to prerequisites and install them.

+.. important:: AMD Radeon GPUs are not presently supported, but it is possible if you want to modify the pytorch installation.
+If you have a Radeon GPU, proceed with the CPU only based instructions.

 Cloning the leafmachine2 repository
 -----------------------------------